heritai/insightbank-churn-dashboard/README.md

 # 🏦 InsightBank — AI-Powered Customer Segmentation & Churn Prediction Dashboard

-*A practical demonstration of how AI empowers businesses to proactively combat churn and optimize retention strategies.*
+*A practical demonstration of how AI empowers businesses to proactively combat customer churn and optimize retention strategies.*

 ---

 ## 🎯 Business Context

-**InsightBank** is a fictional mid-size retail bank tackling the critical challenge of customer churn.
+**InsightBank** is a fictional mid-size retail bank addressing the critical challenge of customer churn.
 Facing escalating competition in the financial services sector, the bank aims to:

 -   **Proactively identify and engage at-risk customers.**
 -   **Effectively segment customers** for precise, tailored retention strategies.
 -   **Optimize marketing spend** by strategically targeting high-value, high-risk segments.
 -   **Enhance customer lifetime value** through data-driven insights.

-This dashboard vividly demonstrates the transformative potential of **AI and machine learning** in elevating customer analytics and retention within the banking industry, turning data into actionable insights.
+This dashboard vividly demonstrates the transformative potential of **AI and machine learning** in elevating customer analytics and retention within the banking industry, transforming raw data into actionable insights.

 ---